Floby/npmake/README.md

 ------------

 You need make installed on your system.
 In the future, `npmake` may be able to automatically install it.

+You also need npm available on your system, obviously

 Test
 ----